ReviewNB/support/README.md

 ### What is ReviewNb
 It's a GitHub App that helps in version controlling Jupyter Notebooks.
 You can add it to on any of your GitHub repositories and you'll be able to see visual diff (see below) instead of the diffiult to read [JSON diff](https://github.com/amit1rrr/PythonDataScienceHandbook/pull/1/files#diff-30a2a6562c626b99b9c69ce3e26ddc03) that's common with Jupyter Notebook.

-Know more about it one our [website](https://www.reviewnb.com/) or read the [introductory blog](https://towardsdatascience.com/introducing-reviewnb-visual-diff-for-jupyter-notebooks-6797e6dfa20c).
+Know more about it on our [website](https://www.reviewnb.com/) or read the [introductory blog](https://towardsdatascience.com/introducing-reviewnb-visual-diff-for-jupyter-notebooks-6797e6dfa20c).

 ![Visual Diff](https://uploads-ssl.webflow.com/5ba4ebe021cb91ae35dbf88c/5ba93ded243329a486dab26e_sl-code%2Bimage.png)